e-n-f/wchar-clarification-request/README.md

 Even if a programmer is extremely disciplined and avoids mixing character widths within their own program, it is difficult to control what other libraries will do.
 In particular, many libraries will write to `stderr` assuming it is a narrow stream.
 It is therefore difficult for a program to know that it can safely write wide strings to `stderr`.

-A reasonable behavior for output would be that it is always OK to write either bytes or wide characters to a stream if its internal `mbstate_t` is in the initial state, and that the internal `mbstate_t` will always be left in the initial state after writing a wide or narrow newline.
+A reasonable behavior for output would be that it is always OK to write either bytes or wide characters to a stream if its internal `mbstate_t` is in the initial state, and that the internal `mbstate_t` will always be left in the initial state after writing a wide or narrow newline or after calling `fflush` on the output stream.

 ## Specifics: